jamesmistry/breadlog/docs/source/running-breadlog.rst

 Running from within CI
 ----------------------

-It is good practice to run Breadlog in check mode within your continuous integration (CI) pipeline so that you can prevent log statements with missing references from making their way into production.
+It's good practice to run Breadlog in check mode within your continuous integration (CI) pipeline so that you can prevent log statements with missing references from making their way into production.